scala/scala3/tastydoc/documentation/scala/Eql$.md

 ### eqlAny
 <pre><code class="language-scala" >def eqlAny[L, R]: Eql[L, R]</pre></code>
 A fall-back instance to compare values of any types.
-Even though this method is not declared implied, the compiler will compute implied instances as solutions to `Eql[T, U]` queries if the rules of multiversal equality require it.
+Even though this method is not declared a delegate, the compiler will synthesize implicit arguments as solutions to `Eql[T, U]` queries if the rules of multiversal equality require it.

 ### eqlNumber